The Shared Parenting Debate

 The Third Wave: Research on maintaining the caregiver status quo, or the roles of mother as caregiver and father as supporter, suggests that there is not a risk to childhood development, as more and more households have made it the norm to start sharing care of children in two-parent households.

-Conclusively, disrupting shared parenting has been found to actually destabilize children’s lives, and some of those that spend time arguing against it even acknowledge the possibility of benefits for most children and families that have experienced divorce, just not for everyone.
+Conclusively, it has been found that disrupting shared parenting actually destabilizes children’s lives, and some of those that spend time arguing against it even acknowledge the possibility of benefits for most children and families that have experienced divorce, just not for everyone.
 They do insist on being wary of the use of presumptions in family law, arguing that the best interest of the child is different in every case.
 They want to make sure that judges maintain their decision-making authority in regards to custody and visitation.
 Arguably, in the last forty years of this debate, shared parenting has defended its position and demonstrated enough evidence that may optimistically be used in recommending shared parenting to policymakers, and bring forth meaningful legislative reform for Family Law in custody and visitation for children of divorce.
 It might be time for the other side to deal with explaining their opposition better.